SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

        } else {
           print("The dynamic type of someInstance isn't SomeBaseClass") }
-    <- The dynamic type of someInstance isn't SomeSubClass
+    <- The dynamic type of someInstance isn't SomeBaseClass

 Use an initializer expression to construct an instance of a type from that type's metatype value.